getsentry/rfcs/text/0086-sentry-bundler-plugins-api.md

 # Motivation

-With the major bump to v2 of the bunlder plugins, we have the opportunity to rethink the existing API that was orignially built on top of the [Sentry Webpack Plugin](https://github.com/getsentry/sentry-webpack-plugin).
+With the major bump to v2 of the bundler plugins, we have the opportunity to rethink the existing API that was orignially built on top of the [Sentry Webpack Plugin](https://github.com/getsentry/sentry-webpack-plugin).

 Facts to consider when deciding on an API: